Clara Lang-Ezekiel

 About the Artist

-Clara Lang-Ezekiel is a Franco-American visual artist, currently based in Paris.
-She grew up in Toulouse, France.
-In 2019 she earned her MFA from Kingston School of Art in London, having previously completed an MFA at Duncan of Jordanstone College of Art and Design in Dundee, Scotland, and a BA in both Studio Art and History from Denison University in Ohio.
-She is primarily a screen printer but uses a variety of other media in her work including drawing, bookmaking, installation, collaging, printmaking, and digital art.
+Clara Lang-Ezekiel is a Franco-American visual artist currently based in Paris.
+She grew up in Toulouse, France, and earned her MFA from Kingston School of Art in London in 2019, having previously completed an MFA at Duncan of Jordanstone College of Art and Design in Dundee, Scotland, and a BA in Studio Art and History from Denison University in Ohio.

-She has curated and exhibited work in the United-States, the Netherlands, Scotland, England, and France.
-Her portrait of Josephine Baker was exhibited in the residence of the American ambassador for the gala honouring Baker’s entry into the Pathéon.
-She has curated several shows, the most recent of which were Let’s Talk About SEXism, Paris au Pluriel, Fais-moi Rêver, and Itinérances in Paris.
+Clara has curated and exhibited work across the United States, the Netherlands, Scotland, England, and France.
+Her portrait of Josephine Baker was exhibited at the residence of the U.S. Ambassador for the gala celebrating Baker’s induction into the Panthéon.
+She has curated several group exhibitions in Paris, most recently Let’s Talk About SEXism, Paris au Pluriel, Fais-moi Rêver, and Itinérances.

 To hear more about Clara’s curatorial work you can listen to her interview on La Vie Creative podcast (interview conducted in english).